+- 1a.
+Scott M. Fisher

+- 1b.
+William P. Glasgow

+- 1c.
+James M. Schneider

-- (2) Ratification of Appointment To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014.
-The board recommends a vote FOR this item (2): - (3) Advisory Vote on Executive Compensation To approve, as an advisory vote only, the Compensation of the Named Executive Officers as disclosed in the Company's management proxy statement for the Annual Meeting.
-The board recommends a vote FOR this item (3): - (4) Other Business To transact in the proxy holder's discretion such other business as may come before the Annual Meeting, including the approval (but not the ratification) of the minutes of the June 24, 2013 annual meeting of shareholders of the Company and other matters as described in the Proxy Statement.
+- (2) Ratification of Appointment To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2016.
+The board recommends a vote FOR this item (2):

+- (3) Other Business To transact in the proxy holder's discretion such other business as may come before the Annual Meeting, including the approval (but not the ratification) of the minutes of the June 29, 2015 annual meeting of shareholders of the Company and other matters as described in the Proxy Statement.
 As of the Record Date, the Company's board was unaware of any other business to be addressed at the meeting, other than the approval of those minutes.